nagaraj-trivedi/temp_image_classification/README.md

-# Project Name
+# Melanoma Detection using custom convolution neural network
-> This project is about building a CNN based model and evaluate it  based on
+> This project is about building a CNN based model in TensorFlow which can accurately detect melanoma
-> 1. Training and Validation accuracy and loss
-> 2. Check whether it underfits/overfits
-> 3. Check is there a class imbalance
-> 4. Rebuild the model with manual data augmentaion and observe the parameters in step 1 to 3
-> 5. Perform data augmentation with augmentation library, train the model and observe the parameters in step 1 to 3
-> 6. Write the final summary

 ## Table of Contents